j0hanz/pick-and-pair/README.md

 ### Running the Application

-To start the development server, run:
+To start the development server:

 ```sh
 npm start
 ```

-The application will be available at `http://localhost:3000`.
+Access the application at `http://localhost:3000`.

 ### Building for Production

-To create a production build, run:
+To create a production build:

 ```sh
 npm run build